ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 - The length $D$ will never exceed $1000$ characters

 **Subtask #2 (40 points)**:
-- Original constraints, except that there will be no `U` nor `R` queries
+- Original constraints, except that there will be no queries of type `U` nor `R`

 **Subtask #3 (55 points)**: original constraints